 6. Paper Brightness Tester (TAPPI &, ISO)

-The amount of blue reflected by paper at a wavelength of 456 nm defines how brighter a paper is.
+The amount of blue reflected by paper at a wavelength of 456 nm defines how bright a paper is.
 To make paper brighter, paper manufacturers use Optical Brighteners Agents (OBAs) that emit invisible UV rays into visible blue light.

 For measuring paper brightness two measuring techniques: TAPPI and ISO.